And the mystery continues.

 – July 01: Both nests are empty

-– July 04: Discussion among casually convened panel of local biologists along the banks of the river Llano regarding possible vanishing causes.
+– July 04: Discussion among the casually convened panel of local biologists along the banks of the river Llano regarding possible vanishing causes.
 Conclusion: predatory nocturnal birds

 Fittingly, the “July 4th Llano River Symposium” was highlighted by a brilliant fireworks display!